course-details-portlet

 Learning outcome

-Knowledge: The candidates can explain the most important tectonic regimes on Earth, the geological processes that operate in these regimes and the most common methods used in the mapping and understanding of these processes.
-Each candidate will acquire in-depth knowledge in one particular topic.
+Knowledge: The candidate can explain the main tectonic regimes on Earth, the geological processes that operate in these regimes and the most common methods used in the mapping and understanding of these processes.

-Skills: The candidates are able to identify the tectonic régime responsible for a set of geological or geophysical observations and put these into a regional framework.
-The candidate can address, present and discuss complex relationships inside his or her special topic.
+Skills: The candidate is able to identify and describe the tectonic regimes responsible for a set of geological or geophysical observations and put these into a regional framework.
+The candidate can proceed to the interpretation of large-scale seismic reflection profiles imaging rift and rifted margin settings.
+The candidate can use the GPlates software to investigate tectonic plates reconstructions back in time.

 General competence: The candidate can place local observations into a regional context, evaluate the different data types and methods used to understand the regional geology and discuss the interaction between tectonic and other geological processes that have contributed to the shaping of the geology of a region.